 Microban is a broad range of antimicrobial technologies that are designed to protect products from microbes.
 Microban technologies do not protect the user of the product from disease causing microorganisms (if Microban International was making such claims, it would be subject to certain regulatory requirements and would have to have proof to support the claims).

 Imagine my annoyance when I discovered that the extra-fat pencils my son uses in his Kindergarten class contained Microban.
 Really?
 Do we really need to sanitize a pencil?
 And in what universe would this help at all with the spread of germs among 5-year-olds?
 I also recently ordered some Timberland sandals for my 1.5 year old.
 When they arrived, they sported a Microban tag.
 I sent them back.
 I kind of understand wanting to avoid odor-causing bacteria in a teenager's shoes, but in a 1-year-olds?
 I plan to call Timberland and ask about this gratuitous use of antimicrobials in their products, because I expect more environmental responsibility from an outdoors company.
 Remember, any unnecessary use of antibiotics gives bacteria the opportunity to mutate and adapt.
-I refuse to purchase any consumer product labeled as antimicrobial or antibacterial.

 3. Purchase conventional meat and animal products.